-NOTE: Windows has its own built-in repair features, such as System Restore and driver roll-back capabilities.
+NOTE: Windows has its own built-in repair features, such as System Restore.
 If you have not already tried these features, try them before using Recovery Manager.

 NOTE: Recovery Manager recovers only software that was preinstalled at the factory.
 Software not provided with this computer must be downloaded from the manufacturer's Web site or reinstalled from the disc provided by the manufacturer.